MarkHochreiter/imrchnt-website/README.md

-# Shopify-Inspired Website
+# imrchnt Website

-A modern, responsive website built with React and Tailwind CSS, inspired by Shopify's design language with custom branding for imrchnt.
+A modern, responsive website built with React and Tailwind CSS, inspired by other design language with custom branding for imrchnt.

 ## 🎨 Features